PeerHeer/nbt-comparisons/data/nbtcomp/functions/types/numeric/float/fraction/tree/decrease_pos/README.md

 In short, using powers of two ensures that all numbers are reduced to 0 in at most 30 steps.

-### Acknowledgements
+## Acknowledgements
-Special thanks to [Maxaxik](https://github.com/maxaxik) for coming up with the idea to store the number in the Y position of an entity and then reducing it to 0.
+Special thanks to [Maxaxik](https://github.com/maxaxik) for coming up with the idea to store the number in the Y position of an entity and then reducing it to 0 to get the fractional part of a number.